kyma-project/community/sig-and-wg/wg-knative/kyma-knative-eventing-examples.md

 # Examples

-These examples demonstrate publish and consuming events with Kyma and Knative
+These examples demonstrate publishing and consuming events using Kyma and Knative.

 ## Publish